Middle River (Maryland)

 Middle River is an estuary in Baltimore County, Maryland, located about 5 miles (8 km) east of the city of Baltimore.
 The estuary extends from the community of Middle River, north of the Martin Plaza Shopping Center, to the southeast for about 4 miles (6.4 km), to the Chesapeake Bay.
 The watershed area of Middle River is 12 square miles (31 km^{2}), and includes Martin State Airport.

-Tributaries of Middle River
+Tributaries

 Clockwise from the southern edge of its mouth, they are: